Francis Escudero: Early career

-Political career

-Congress: 1998–2007

-Escudero's involvement in politics started in the 1980s as an organizer for the local campaign of his father.
-He first expressed interest in running for public office as municipal councilor of Sorsogon when he was 22.
-At 25, he again indicated his intention to run, this time as mayor of the municipality.
-However, on both occasions, his family forbade him from entering politics and insisted that he finish his law studies before embarking on a political career.
-Consequently, Escudero was 28 when he began his political career.
+House of Representatives (1998–2007)

+Escudero was 28 when he began his political career.
 He was elected representative of the first district of Sorsogon in 1998 and was one of the youngest lawmakers in the 11th Congress.
-Escudero was a member of the Nationalist People's Coalition, the second biggest political party in the Philippines, from 1998 to 2009.
+Escudero was a member of the Nationalist People's Coalition, the second biggest political party in the Philippines that time, from 1998 to 2009.

 He was elected Assistant Majority Floor Leader of the 11th Congress from June 1998 to November 2000 and became Second Deputy Majority Floor Leader from November 2000 to January 2001.
 He was Assistant Deputy Majority of the 11th Congress from January to June 2001.
 In his last term as member of the House of Representatives, he served as Minority Floor Leader from 2004 to 2007.
 While in Congress, Escudero pushed for the cityhood of Sorsogon.
 On August 16, 2000, Republic Act 8806 was passed, merging the municipalities of Sorsogon and Bacon into a component city of Sorsogon province.
 The law was ratified during a plebiscite on December 16, 2000, and Sorsogon functioned as a city on June 30, 2001, with the assumption into office of its first officials.

-In 2004, Escudero figured prominently in the Philippine presidential elections as the campaign spokesperson of presidential candidate Fernando Poe, Jr., a popular movie actor.
+In 2004, Escudero figured prominently in the Philippine presidential elections as the campaign spokesperson of presidential candidate Fernando Poe Jr., a popular movie actor.
 Poe eventually lost to the incumbent president Gloria Macapagal Arroyo in a highly contested electoral exercise.
 When evidence of alleged electoral fraud surfaced, Escudero was among the lawmakers who moved for the impeachment of then President Arroyo.
 However, the President's allies in Congress voted to drop the impeachment complaint.
 On September 6, 2005, Escudero voted no on the dropping of impeachment complaints against President Arroyo.
 He explained, "It is the truth that has lost.
 But the search for the truth does not end today.
 The president and her allies will always be haunted by questions."
-A new set of impeachment case was filed on 2006 and Escudero maintained his vote against its dismissal.
+A new impeachment case was filed on 2006 and Escudero maintained his vote against its dismissal.
 Despite another round of defeat, Escudero said the results "will not change the fact that there was cheating, lying, anomalies and stealing in government."